Out of stock

-Renee says: “Superb “Coin” Fresh Water Pearl stud earrings-Classic!
+Renee says: “Superb Fresh Water Pearl “Coin” stud earrings-Classic!
 These lustrous white coin pearls lay beautifully against the ear for comfort, with a sterling silver post.
 Hard to capture in a photo the glorious lustre and sheen of these pearls, but guaranteed to delight.
+Scroll thru’ images for up close peek at a pair you will enjoy and wear for years to come.
 One pair only.”

 Free Postage World Wide!